-Our Problem God's Remedy Definition ENCOURAGEMENT We are weak and live in a broken and hostile world Strengthen us by communicating God's indicatives/promises from the Bible.
+Our Problem God's Remedy Definition ENCOURAGEMENT broken and hostile world communicating God's promises from the Bible.
 Communication of God's truth in love in ways that strengthen Christians to go on following God's will.
-ADMONITION We are sinful and prone to self-deception, and live in a world designed to seduce us from God.
-Seeks to correct them by communicating God's imperatives/commands.
-Moral correction through verbal confrontation which is motivated by love.
+ADMONITION IS WOULD DESIGNED TO communicating God's Moral correction through verbal confrontation which is motivated by love.